varnishcache/varnish-cache/doc/sphinx/phk/cheri4.rst

 can be restricted separately from the memory they provide access to.

-If you could just create your own "capabilities" out of integers, that would be no big improvement, but you can not:  Under CHERI you can only make a new capability from another capability, and the new one can never be more potent than the one it is derived from.
+If you could just create your own "capabilities" out of integers, that would be no big improvement, but you cannot:  Under CHERI you can only make a new capability from another capability, and the new one can never be more potent than the one it is derived from.